 Technology is too often thought of as the first step or even as a panacea.
 It’s not.
 Too many businesses begin by investing in expensive data management solutions to find that they’ve only succeeded in ramping up the production and distribution of bad data.
 Worse still, by distributing this data from a shiny new system, they create a misplaced confidence in its quality.

-Recognize and respond in time to the data challenge and opportunity
+Recognise and respond in time to the data challenge and opportunity

-Many organizations will need to fundamentally change their approach to managing data to benefit from its value.
+Many organisations will need to fundamentally change their approach to managing data to benefit from its value.
 Some have learned the hard way that this a challenge at the heart of the business and not something which can be addressed through only technology and/or outsourcing.

-Organizations which gain this understanding, and are able to respond in time, will find success in harnessing data to drive future business growth.
+Organisations which gain this understanding, and are able to respond in time, will find success in harnessing data to drive future business growth.